bigcommerce/catalyst/docs/security.md

 # Security

-Since Catalyst is optimized for production commerce sites utilizing BigCommerce, it benefits from the security standards of BigCommerce's platform in addition to the implementation of strong best practices for the Next.js framework.
+Since Catalyst is optimized for production ecommerce sites utilizing BigCommerce, it benefits from the security standards of BigCommerce's platform in addition to the implementation of strong best practices for the Next.js framework.

 ## BigCommerce certifications